 There are numerous ways to handle money-induced stress.
 One is to maintain healthy habits.
 Getting a full night of sleep, eating healthy, and exercising regularly are three of the most effective methods for managing stress.

-Those methods may handle the symptoms of the financial issues.
+Those methods may handle the symptoms of financial issues.
 However, a permanent solution requires getting to the root of the issue, which is where a financial adviser can add real value and benefit to individuals.
 The financial hardship may be a temporary setback caused by a job loss or a business failure.
 For many people, though, financial hardship is the result of years of poor financial habits.

 Getting out of financial difficulty often requires changing those poor habits.
 That could mean using a budget, saving regularly, and cutting up the credit cards.
-Those actions can be hard to take without the proper support.
+Those actions can be hard to take without proper support.
 An experienced and knowledgeable financial advisor can help you design a plan to escape financial difficulty and take control of your financial future.